Have you heard of the PIC scheme revision? If you want to know more about it, continue reading as it is relevant to every startup.

-- Neither company have real need of the said transactions as they conduct the same trainings, however they both apply for PIC cash payouts and bonus of $24,000 each.
+6. Neither company have a real need for the said transactions as they conduct the same training.
+However, they both apply for PIC cash payouts and the bonus of $24,000 each.

-Productivity and Innovation Credit is a grant under the supervision of IRAS which provide tax deductions or allowances, cash payouts and bonus to encourage budding startups to use innovative tools towards increased productivity.
+Productivity and Innovation Credit is a grant under the supervision of IRAS.
+It provides tax deductions or allowances, cash payouts and bonuses.
+Also, it encourages budding startups to use innovative tools for increased productivity.

-All active businesses are qualified as long as they are legally registered in Singapore.
+All active businesses are qualified if they have legal registration in Singapore.
 PIC has three benefits which are all applicable in six qualifying activities.